mertnuhoglu/study/clj/book_essential_reference_borgatti.md

 ;; (:a 1 :b 2 :c 3)
 ```

-02: Use `identity` to provide a function when one is required, but wit shouldn't produce any effect: `~/projects/csl-book-examples/Creatingandmanipulatingfunctions/Higherorderfunctions/identity/5.clj`
+02: Use `identity` to provide a function when one is required, but it shouldn't produce any effect: `~/projects/csl-book-examples/Creatingandmanipulatingfunctions/Higherorderfunctions/identity/5.clj`

 ```clj
 (filter identity [0 1 2 false 3 4 nil 5])         ; <3>